Skip to content

 Montpellier (40 minutes), Hérault

-Domaine Tarbouriech sits on the Thau lagoon oyster coast in the Hérault, 40 minutes from Montpellier, an 18th-century estate set on saltwater.
-A former wine cellar now holds the spa, and oyster-farming pontoons reach out across the lagoon.
-Sixteen bedrooms sleep 53 on site, a pool sits within the grounds, and the property hosts up to 149 seated guests.
-The estate has appeared in Vogue, Condé Nast, and Tatler.
+Sixteen bedrooms sleep 53 on site, a pool sits within the grounds, and the estate hosts up to 149 seated guests.
+It has appeared in Vogue, Condé Nast, and Tatler.
 Venue hire starts at €24,500.

 Why We Love It